mlswg/mls-architecture/draft-ietf-mls-architecture.md

 properties, but defining the specific requirements and resulting notions of deniability requires further analysis.

+### Associating a User's Clients

+When the same user uses multiple clients, it may be possible for other members of a group to recognize all of those clients as belonging to the same user.
+For example, all of a user's clients might present credentials authenticating the user's identity.
+This association among devices might be considered a leak of private information.
+An application that wishes to mitigate this privacy risk has a couple of options.

+This risk only arises when the leaf nodes for the clients in question provide data that can be used to correlate the clients.
+So one way to mitigate this risk is by only doing device-level authentication within MLS.
+If user-level authentication is still desirable, the application would have to be provide it through some other mechanism.

+It is also possible to maintain user-level authentication while hiding information about the clients that a user uses.
+This can be done by having the clients share cryptographic state, so that they appear as a single client within the MLS group.
+The application would need to provide a synchronization mechanism so that the clients' state remained consistent across changes to the MLS group.

 ## Endpoint Compromise

 The MLS protocol adopts a threat model which includes multiple forms of